 Amazon River Adventure

-Depart late afternoon on LAN Airlines direct overnight flight to Santiago, arrive same day.
-Then a connecting flight on LAN to Lima and then on to Iquitos.
+Depart late afternoon on LATAM Airlines direct overnight flight to Santiago, arrive same day.
+Then a connecting flight on LATAM to Lima and then on to Iquitos.

 On arrival you will be met and transferred to your hotel.